 Cooking Time And Doneness

 As stated previously, chicken tenderloin and breast requires different cooking time.
-How different exactly?
+Knowing the right cooking time for chicken breast at 400 degrees F is the key to making delicious meals.
 Refer to the chart below to find out.

 Are these two chicken cuts giving you a hard time?
 If so, don’t be reluctant – the following section will provide you with all the answers you need.